aptima-ai/aptima_framework/docs/ten_framework/graph.md

 Key points:

 1. If there is only one app, the app field can be omitted.
 Otherwise, it must be specified.
-If there is only one app and the app field is not specified, the TEN runtime will default to using `localhost` as the app field.
+If there is only one app and the app field is not specified, the APTIMA runtime will default to using `localhost` as the app field.

 2. The nodes field specifies the nodes within the graph, such as extensions, extension groups, etc.

 3. For each node within the graph, it can only appear once in the nodes field.
-If it appears multiple times, the TEN framework will throw an error, either during graph validation by the TEN manager or during graph validation by the TEN runtime.
+If it appears multiple times, the APTIMA framework will throw an error, either during graph validation by the APTIMA manager or during graph validation by the APTIMA runtime.

 4. The way to specify an extension group within the nodes field is as follows.